 I would suggest the following wording:

-"As mentioned in the introduction, the translation of SNOMED CT® is concept-based.
-This means that the translator must first check the meaning of a particular concept before (s)he can translate it.
+"The concept-based translation of SNOMED CT® means that the translator must first check the meaning of a particular concept before it can be translated.
 For this purpose, the translator consults the position of the concept in the SNOMED CT® ontology/concept model.
 However, since the ontology may contain errors, it is important that the translator is aware of possible errors (e.g. inconsistent or erroneous relationships)".

 SNOMED CT® is a comprehensive terminology that is geared towards the needs of a broad group of healthcare professionals in various settings.
 An important objective, as described in the User Guide, is "to ensure understandability, reproducibility and usability".
 Therefore, the translation should conform to the principles of Terminology Science for usable terms: Terms should be transparent and reflect the essential characteristics of the named concept; terms should meet the requirements of users, i.e. they should correspond to clinical use and be psychologically acceptable.